-Play AUT the Box, Playable cities for all (PAtB) builds on ASD Publics to reinforce and go one step further in the improvement of public play spaces for children with autism and their families (the AUT-Community).
-By co-designing the Box AUT, an adaptation of the “play containers” installed in the city’s public space, and piloting Games AUT, the games and toys they contain, the project prioritises a community that has traditionally been underrepresented in public policies and actions.
+Play AUT the Box, Playable cities for all (PAtB) builds on ASD Publics to reinforce and go one step further in the improvement of public play spaces for children with autism and their families.
+By co-designing the Box AUT, an adaptation of the ‘play containers’ installed in the city’s public space, and piloting Games AUT, the games and toys they contain, the project prioritises a community that has traditionally been underrepresented in public policies and actions.

-PAtB will pilot environmental and autism-friendly play infrastructure to promote social inclusion for the AUT-Community and improve their experience of the city.
-The specific objectives are: co-designing (>6) prototypes for play infrastructure and co-design an environmental and autism-friendly version of the containers installed in the city’s public spaces (Box AUT)
+PAtB will pilot environmental and autism-friendly play infrastructure to promote social inclusion for autistic children and their families and improve their experience of the city.
+The specific objectives are: co-designing six prototypes for play infrastructure and co-design an environmental and autism-friendly version of the containers installed in the city’s public spaces (Box AUT).

-It will do so through 4 co-creation workshops with AUT-Community members, city officials, autism experts and play infrastructure designers.
+It will do so through four co-creation workshops with autistic children and their families, members, city officials, autism experts and play infrastructure designers.
 Games Aut prototypes will be tested and displayed during a public event in the «0-99» play space in Les Glories, Barcelona.

 19th September